CALL NOW 773-202-5060 | Español

 How far you need your car towed is one of the most important cost factors.
 Towing companies usually have a hook-up fee (a flat rate to attach your car to the tow truck, which could be around $75 to $100 in Chicago) and then charge a per-mile rate for the distance.
 The per-mile fee often ranges from about $3 to $5 per mile.
 That means the longer the tow, the higher your bill.

 For example, a short tow within Chicago – say a couple of miles to the nearest repair shop – might cost around $100 total.
 But if you need your car towed 20 or 30 miles out to a suburban mechanic, the cost can climb well above $200.
-Here are some rough estimates for distance-based towing costs:
+The at-a-glance table above shows typical total costs for different distances, but remember these are estimates – always confirm pricing with your towing company before authorizing the service.

 3. Time of Day and Week Can Affect Towing Fees